11 Top-Rated Tourist Attractions in Padua & Easy Day Trips

 Southwest of Padua, the Euganean Hills (Colli Euganei) are a volcanic range rising abruptly out of the plain.
 They are known for their hot springs and the stylish spas that take advantage of their waters.
 Best known of these is the world-famous thermal resort of Abano Terme, popular since the Romans soaked away their gout and rheumatism in its volcanic mud.
 Another hot springs spa is Montegrotto Terme, where the remains of Roman baths and a theater have been excavated.

+These hills are filled with interesting places to visit.
 Just west of Abano Terme is the Abbazia di Praglia, a Benedictine abbey, founded in 1080 and restored in the 15th and 16th centuries, with a Renaissance church.
 The several cloisters include one with a garden of medicinal herbs.
+Another garden worth seeing, Villa Barbarigo, is farther south in Valsanzibio, on the way to the charming medieval town of Arquà Petrarca.

 Address: Via Abbazia di Praglia 7, Bresseo di Teòlo, Teolo